 The most popular way to create a cryptocurrency token is to build it on the ERC20 standard.
-This is Ethereum’s base layer for creating tokens.
-It takes a lot of the work out of making your own crypto token, and that makes it an excellent choice for crowdfunding operations.
+This is an Ethereum base layer for creating tokens.
+It takes a lot to work out your own crypto token, and that makes it an excellent choice for crowdfunding operations.
 The Ethereum Foundation even provides step by step instructions for doing it.

 Token types and examples

-A utility token is one that sort of skirts the SEC laws because it’s not intended to be an investment.
+A utility token is the one that sort of skirts SEC laws because it’s not intended to be an investment.
 Utility tokens are for, well, utility.
-They are often related to storage or other capabilities which are housed on the blockchain such as filecoin, a blockchain based data storage network.
+They are often related to storage or other capabilities which are allocated on the blockchain such as filecoin, a blockchain based data storage network.